The Master of Rasina and Župa

 The Lake of Jerina the Damned

 “In our folklore, Koznik is known as the Jerina’s town.
-According to a tale, it was built by Jerina the Damned, later called out as The Mighty One, remembered for her coldness and insensitivity.
-Upon her request and wish, by the Koznik bridge (where is nowadays located the Skačak tavern), there was a big dam, which accumulated water, forming a lake.
-That lake spread out to the north across the Pleš, all the way to Mitrovo polje, where now also, in the hamlet Čolići, you can find bindings in the shape of iron rings for ships in which Jerina used to sail a long time ago.
+According to a tale, it was built by Jerina the Damned, later called out as “The Mighty One,” who was remembered for her coldness and insensitivity.
+Upon her request and will, a large dam was built next to the bridge of Koznica, where the “Skačak” tavern stands today, which dammed up the water and created a lake.
+This lake stretched to the north across Pleš, all the way to Mitrovo Polje, where even now, in the hamlet Čolići, one can find moorings in the shape of iron rings for ships in which Jerina once used to sail.

 Explore nearby fortresses